mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 ### `apiRef` methods

-- The `apiRef` methods to partially update the filter model have been renamed
+- The `apiRef` methods to partially update the filter model have been renamed:

   1. `apiRef.current.applyFilterLinkOperator` was renamed `apiRef.current.setFilterLinkOperator`
   2. `apiRef.current.upsertFilter` was renamed `apiRef.current.upsertFilterItem`